colin-nolan/docker-ubuntu-with-docker/README.md

 The following [build arguments](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) are available to customise the image:
   - `BASE_IMAGE`: base image to use (must be debian/ubuntu based, with the Docker CLI installed).

+## Legal
+This work is in no way related to the company that I work for.